MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 5. Assign the profile to one or more groups.

-### Frequently asked questions about tamper protection in Microsoft 365 E5
+### Frequently asked questions about configuring tamper protection in Intune (Microsoft 365 E5)